Inez-y/user_docs_Inez_Saeyoung/docs/navi.md

 ### Step 2: Introducing Navigation Commands

-To navigate directories, you'll primarily use the cd (change directory) command.
-Here's how it works:
+To navigate folder also known as directories, you will primarily use the cd (change directory) command.
+Here is how it works:

 ```
-cd [directory_name]
+cd [folder_name]
 ```

 Replace [directory_name] with the name of the directory you want to navigate to.